Fort de Pontisse: Armament

 Pontisse's armament included two turrets with a single 21 cm Krupp gun, a 15 cm turret with twin guns and two 12 cm turrets with two Krupp guns, all for distant targets.
 Four 57 mm gun turrets were provided for local defense.
 The fort also mounted an observation turret with a searchlight.
 Eight rapid-fire 57 mm guns were provided in casemates for the defense of the ditches and the postern.

 The fort's heavy guns were German, typically Krupp, while the turret mechanisms were from a variety of sources.
 The fort was provided with signal lights to permit communication with the neighboring Fort de Liers and Fort de Barchon across the river.
 The guns were fired using black powder rather than smokeless powder, producing choking gas in the confined firing spaces that spread throughout the fort.

 First World War

 Liège first came under attack on 6 August 1914.
-When the Liège's fortifications proved unexpectedly stubborn, the Germans brought heavy siege artillery to bombard the forts with shells far larger than they were designed to resist.
+When Liège's fortifications proved unexpectedly stubborn, the Germans brought heavy siege artillery to bombard the forts with shells far larger than they were designed to resist.
 Pontisse was the first fort to come under bombardment from 42 cm artillery.
 It held out until 13 August 1914, when it surrendered, unable to resist any longer.
 The Germans improved Pontisse with better sanitary arrangements, ventilation and reinforced concrete in 1916.
 The Liège forts were reoccupied by the Belgian army in 1918 after the armistice.